About-France.com A guide to French cheese

 If French cheese for you just means brie, camembert, roquefort and the "stuff that looks like cheddar or gouda" in the local supermarché when you're on holiday, then you don't know what you're missing!

-France had 246 cheeses in de Gaulle's time, it has quite a few more than that now, given the large number of new products, inventions or copies of traditional cheeses, that have emerged from France's hundreds of dairy companies in the past 20 years.
+Every region of France has its own particular cheeses.
+Back in the time of General de Gaulle, France had 246 cheeses - and it has quite a few more than that now, given the large number of new products, inventions or copies of traditional cheeses, that have emerged from France's hundreds of dairy companies in the past 20 years.
 This guide is not by any means a comprehensive listing of all the products that France can offer to deck a well-garnished cheese-board.
 It is a look at some of the most common, and the most tasty.

 Three families of cheese: